guru245/vim-studio/README.md

 # VIM Studio

-What if we can turn Vim into an IDE?
+Can we turn Vim into an IDE?
 Yes, we can.
 It works even better and faster than any traditional IDE.
-Tada!
+Let's see.

 ![overview](./.imgs/overview.png)